apptainer/singularity-userdocs/encryption.rst

         $ sudo SINGULARITY_ENCRYPTION_PASSPHRASE=<secret> singularity build --encrypt encrypted.sif encrypted.def
         Starting build...

-In this case it is necessary to use the ``--encrypted`` flag since the presence of an environment variable alone will not trigger the encrypted build workflow.
+In this case it is necessary to use the ``--encrypt`` flag since the presence of an environment variable alone will not trigger the encrypted build workflow.

 While this example shows how an environment variable can be used to set a passphrase, you should set the environment variable in a way that will not